Permian Basin • West Texas SCADA

 Oil Field Cloud SCADA vs On-Premise in West Texas

-For most Permian operators, oil field cloud SCADA is the faster and cheaper architecture: no server hardware, no per-site IT maintenance, and new wells added for the cost of a gateway.
-On-premise SCADA still makes sense when corporate policy requires full data residency or air-gapped operation — and Merobix is one of the few platforms sold both ways, so the choice does not force a platform change later.
+For most Permian operators, oil field cloud SCADA is the faster architecture to stand up: no server hardware, no per-site IT maintenance, and new wells added for the cost of a gateway.
+On-premise SCADA still makes sense when corporate policy requires full data residency or air-gapped operation - and Merobix is sold both ways, so the choice does not force a platform change later.

 The architecture trade-offs are covered in depth in our cloud vs on-premise SCADA comparison.
-If you are running wells across multiple counties — Midland, Martin, Howard, Reeves — the multi-site angle matters even more; see the best SCADA for multi-site operations for how licensing models behave as site counts grow.
+If you are running wells across multiple counties - Midland, Martin, Howard, Reeves - the multi-site angle matters even more as your site count grows.

 Replacing Gauge Runs With Remote Monitoring